pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 be able to run the pipeline in a distributed, streaming fashion.
 As new data is added, the pipeline will automatically process it and materialize the results.

-If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on `GitHub <github.com/pachyderm/pachyderm>`_, join our users channel on Slack, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_ and we can help you right away.
+If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, join our `users channel on Slack <http://slack.pachyderm.io>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_ and we can help you right away.

 Prerequisites
 ^^^^^^^^^^^^^